nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2022-06-28-How-to-install-ssl-for-nginx-with-ssls.com?.md

 {% include image.html url="/image/posts/2022-06-28-How-to-install-ssl-for-nginx-with-ssls.com/2.png" description="[2] Download Certificate from ssls.com" %}

-## Step 5: Concat bundle `your_domain.ca-bundle` and `your_domain.crt` in order with your favorite text editor
+## Step 5: Concat bundle `your_domain.crt` and `your_domain.ca-bundle` in order with your favorite text editor.
+Please becareful while do concat
-when concating, becareful of the missing new line error.
+- missing new line error.
 This is an example of missing new line.
 ```text
 -----END CERTIFICATE----------BEGIN CERTIFICATE-----
 ```
+- Incorrect order, `.crt` before `.ca-bundle`

 We can name concated file as `ssl-bundle.crt`.